nickpetho/A_Star_Path_Finding/README.md

 # A_Star_Path_Finding

- An A* path finding heuristic program written in C++.
+I developed an A* path finding heuristic written in C++ on a 16x16 tile map with multiple varying tile costs and unique, dynamic cost changes that adapted to several parameters each time the program was run.